robyndahl/AdvancedPaleobiology/Labs/Lab05.md

 We need to format this spreadsheet so that it can be saved as a `.tps` file that can be used by the `geomorph` R package.
 To do this, insert blank rows before and after the block of rows for each specimen.
 Above the x-coordinate, enter the text `LM=` followed by the number of landmarks you collected for the specimen (e.g., `LM=13`).
 Below the x-coordinate, enter the text `ID=` follwed by the taxon name (e.g., `ID=Steogosaurus`).
 Your spreadsheet should end up looking something like this:

 ![Lab05_Fig2](/Images/Lab05_Fig2.png)

+To save this as a `.tps` file, highlight the two columns your coordinate data (columns F & G in the example picture) and copy.
+In Word, use `Paste Special` to paste the data as **unformatted text**.